nhantrichuyenanh/rblxstudio/md/TablesInPractice.md

 ❖ **Recap**

-At the start of this tutorial, I said _"In most tutorials, tables are taught in a theoretical sense [...]"_ To be clear, **I don't mean any disrespect toward the people who made those tutorials**. **They're teaching the fundamentals, which are important.**
+At the start of this tutorial, I claimed that _"In most tutorials, tables are taught in a theoretical sense [...]"_ To be clear, **I don't mean any disrespect toward the people who made those tutorials**. **They teach the fundamentals, which are important.**

 This is exactly why I wrote this tutorial: to shine a light on the role tables actually play beyond simply storing and manipulating arrays and dictionaries.